Please feel free to comment on my review.

 There’s also Martin Savage as Chief Warden Hodges in the film.
 I found Hodges wasted.
 In the TV show, he was one of the ‘Dad’s Army’s team’s antagonists.
 Here in the movie, he just hurls insults at them?
 Shouldn’t he have a larger role than that?
 He should have more screen time than Rose Winters!

 The film also features Emily Atack as Daphne, Walker’s girlfriend (shouldn’t that be either Edith or Shirley unless her name’s changed again?) and Holli Dempsey as Vera Shilton, Pike’s girlfriend (again, shouldn’t that be Ivy Samways?)
-I believe an Ivy Samways girlfriend for Pike in the film would be funny!
+I believe an Ivy Samways girlfriend for Pike in the film would be funnier!

 The film also features Godfrey’s sisters – Annette Crosbie (well-known for being in ‘One Foot In The Grave’) as Cissy and Julia Foster as Dolly.
 They both suspect Rose Winter’s cover as a journalist very quickly.
 Why they didn’t report to the police quickly instead of working it out themselves is a mystery?